THUMNLab/AutoGL/docs/docfile/tutorial/t_model.rst

 If you want to add your own model and automodel for some task, the only thing you should do is add a new model where the forward function should be fulfilled and a new automodel inherited from the basemodel.

 For new models used in link prediction tasks, you should fulfill the lp_encode and lp_decode function.
-The difference between lp_encode and forward function is that there is not classification layer in lp_encode.
+The difference between lp_encode and forward function is that there is no classification layer in lp_encode.

 Firstly, you should define your model if it does not belong to the models above.